Bulawayo to host Uhuru celebrations

 In cancelling the celebrations and other public events in March 2020, President Mnangagwa announced that the activities would resume as soon as Government was satisfied that the nation was no longer at risk.

-In an interview yesterday, Information, Publicity and Broadcasting Services Minister Monica Mutsvangwa said the move by Government to have the prestigious national event held in Bulawayo is in line with the New Dispensation’s thrust of devolution.
+Information, Publicity and Broadcasting Services Minister, Monica Mutsvangwa, recently said the move by Government to have the prestigious national event held in Bulawayo is in line with the New Dispensation’s thrust of devolution.

 “Bulawayo being the second largest city and a major sub-regional metropolis, it is natural that it gets that first honour, which shall also be subsequently be enjoyed by all provinces as this practice takes root.”

-Minister Mutsvangwa said the new development will engender the spirit of inclusiveness and mutual appreciation as well as highlighting regional comparative strength ad capabilities.
+Minister Mutsvangwa said the new development will engender the spirit of inclusiveness and mutual appreciation as well as highlighting regional comparative strength and capabilities.

 In provinces, Ministers of Provincial Affairs and Devolution and some delegates had to follow the proceedings from selected locations where there was observation of Covid-19 prevention protocols.